Shay Rego, Kindergarten Teacher

 Coming Full Circle

-Even though Shay isn’t ready to reenter the classroom full-time, the Professional Institutes have opened opportunities for her to be involved in the community in new ways: teaching yoga at her daughter’s preschool, and leading community yoga and creative movement classes at Ivivva.
+Even though Shay isn’t ready to reenter the classroom full-time, the Summer Immersion has opened opportunities for her to be involved in the community in new ways: teaching yoga at her daughter’s preschool, and leading community yoga and creative movement classes at Ivivva.
 Shay has found that teaching yoga to preschoolers has done more than just support positive attitudes and behavior.
 Through yoga, Shay has helped them develop their health and body awareness, gain confidence, and make connections with themselves and others.
 And because Yoga Ed.’s curriculum addresses physical and mental development as well as social emotional learning, Shay feels equipped to support different learners and learning styles, to enhance balance, coordination and focus among all her students, and to empower them to apply the skills they learn in their own life.
 Even teachers have participated and shown some interest in doing yoga with the children, which gives Shay encouragement for supporting the school culture at a larger level.

 Back to School

 Shay hopes to return to Kamehameha Elementary School, and when she does, yoga will be right there with her.
 Along with Yoga Ed.’s evidence- and standards-based curriculum and resources, Shay has build additional lesson plans, activities, reflections, and assessments to support and differentiate her yoga lessons based on my specific learners.
-The Professional Institutes have truly allowed Shay to step into the role of Yoga Educator, and feels a deep commitment to inspire, inform and educate others in the work.
+The training programs have truly allowed Shay to step into the role of Yoga Educator, and feels a deep commitment to inspire, inform and educate others in the work.
 Since she originally started teaching for the Department of Education, Shay envisions expanding yoga programming to various public schools in Hawaii, whether it be during the school day or in an afterschool programs.
 By exploring and experiencing yoga throughout the community, Shay believes that “everyone can recognize and understand why it is essential at such a young age.”